-The average volumes of recoverable materials available for recycling in the Cape Agulhas waste stream is shown in Table 5 and the realistic volumes that can be recovered from that stream through source separation and a "clean" material recovery facility is shown in Table 6.
+The average volumes of recoverable materials available for recycling in the Cape Agulhas waste stream is shown in Table 12 and the realistic volumes that can be recovered from that stream through source separation and a "clean" material recovery facility is shown in Table 13.
 From these two tables it is clear that, given the current state of public awareness and education, approximately 44% of the available recoverable materials can realistically be recovered by source separation for recycling.
 Should public awareness and education be raised further, it could, theoretically, be possible to increase this figure.
 Cape Agulhas Municipality presently engages the services of a contractor in support of recycling initiatives.
 The contractor collects the recyclables from various households, schools and businesses.
+Currently recycle material average = 150 t /m.
+This includes recyclables from separating at source from households and businesses.
+Contract with a recycler for sorting and bailing of collected material.